mid-lab-kaist/mid-lab-kaist.github.io/projects/chopsticks/index.md

 ![](<img/chopsticks_in_action.jpg>)

-The chopsticks at the ACE 2014 conference in Madeira Portugal.
+The chopsticks were presented at the ACE 2014 conference in Madeira, Portugal.